KSUmmadisetty/Music-Player-in-Python/README.md

 Click ADD button to insert the mp3 file .

-Click PLAP button to Play the inserted file.
+Click PLAY button to Play the inserted file.

 For PAUSE and PLAY of the current song use PAUSE button